Doctoral Program in

 • Language: Spanish/English

-• Monitoring procedure: Participation in the article discussion sessions will be assessed through an analysis report of an article.
-Participants will carry out a self-assessment based on the review of drafts of parts of a scientific article prepared by themselves, on "simulated" data or on their own research.
-Finally, they will present the complete article in international journal format.
+• Assessment procedure: Participation in the article discussion sessions will be assessed through an article analysis report.
+Participants will conduct a self-assessment by reviewing drafts of sections of a scientific article they have written, using simulated data or their own research.
+Finally, they will submit the full article in an international journal format.

 • Mobility activities: This activity does not involve mobility.